OHDSI/ArachneExecutionEngine/README.md

 ### Important configuration options

-docker.image.default - default docker image to be used for execution.
-If specified, this enables docker execution support. docker.image.filter - a regex used to scan for docker images to be listed.
-Specifying enables docker execution support and image scanning. runtimeservice.dist.archive - Default image to use for running executions runtime.local - true/false, enables using local R runtime.
+`docker.image.default` - default docker image to be used for execution.
+If specified, this enables docker execution support.

+`docker.image.filter` - a regex used to scan for docker images to be listed.
+Specifying enables docker execution support and image scanning.

+`docker.image.pull` - policy that defines when docker images should be pulled.
+The possible values are as follows:
+    `NEVER`   Never pull any images.
+If image does not exist in local repository, fail analysis.
+    `MISSING` If image exists in local repository, use it.
+Do not check for updated image.
+    `ALWAYS`  Always attempt to pull.
+If pull failed but image exists in local repository, proceed with that image.
+    `FORCE`   Always attempt to pull.
+If pull fails, analysis will fail as well, even if local image exists.

+`runtimeservice.dist.archive` - Default image to use for running executions

+`runtime.local` - true/false, enables using local R runtime.

-docker.enable - outdated option.
-This is only kept for backward compatibility with implementations that don't support dybamic mode detection.
+`docker.enable` - outdated option.
+This is only kept for backward compatibility with implementations that don't support dynamic mode detection.

 ### Sample options for creating a container for running locally